 Restart web server

 Click this button to restart the web server.
-The web server must be started before new certificates will be used.
+The web server must be restarted before a new certificate will be used.